Salix ‘Winter Green’

 $12.50 per bundle of 5

-When 'Winter Green' is in full flower, bees appear in clouds to gather the nectar and pollen.
+When 'Winter Green' is in flower, bees appear in clouds to gather the nectar and pollen.

-Those black dots at upper right are some of them!
+Those black dots at upper right are some of the bees!
 Late-April

 The undersides of the leaves are bluish-green.
 Shown in late September.

 right: in late October the leaves turn golden yellow.